apache/camel/examples/camel-example-docs/README.txt

 The reports should be generated in target/site/cameldoc/index.html

-To run the example using Ant and generate the documentation type ant

 If the dot executable is in your path, .svg images will be generated for any .dot files under target/site/cameldoc